How to Make a Feature Model in Zenkit

 The modern art of project management has evolved from its pioneer stages, and the various processes have become widely implemented across assorted industries.
 Numerous methods, techniques, and frameworks have since been developed to solve specific problems while others primarily serve as an alternative visual presentation to ease and facilitate workflow, collaboration, and delivery.

-Digital task and project management tools like Zenkit offer Kanban, Wiki, Mind Map, Gantt, and more views to suit the individual’s or team’s interest and needs.
+Digital task and project management tools like Zenkit offer Kanban, Wiki, Mind Map, Gantt, and more views to suit the individual’s or team’s interests and needs.
 We’d like to introduce to you another model and visual presentation used in software development: the Feature Model!

 Betcha you didn’t think of using Zenkit to create a Feature Model!
 In this article, we’ll show you how.